 - Microsoft still believes that Windows Phone is a Personal Relative Connected device.
 It might have business connectivity and security, but this is still a personal phone: IT Consumerisation.

 The new Windows Phone 8 is a big step forward for Microsoft which brings them up to date with what Android and Apple are doing.
 And reaffirms the general industry move towards IT Consumerisation in the Mobile space.
 The business additions are very good.
 Most Microsoft Shop we need to look at this new platform very seriously as I stated with the Surface announcement as they are probably already implementing all the server and management tools to manage these new phones at a very low-cost and effort.
+Find the best business plan consultants near you for more advice.

 Both noted Windows Watchers (bloggers) Mary Jo Foley (ZD|Net ) and Paul Thurrot (quoted and linked below) have excellent pieces on the new platform already.